cristian-guerrero/legion-go-tricks/README.md

 - HHD PS5 Controller Emulator bug
   - If you hold an LGO joystick input while booting or resuming from suspend, the input may get stuck in whatever direction you were pointing
   - workaround: don't press anything for a few seconds, let the device register itself
-  - dev is investigating, this will probably be fixed in a later update to HHD
 - Nobara 39 - bug where controller doesn't work after a clean install or upgrade from Nobara 38.
   - fix:
     - run this script on Desktop mode